barebaric/rayforge-registry/README.md

 # Rayforge Package Registry

 Welcome!
-This is the official, registry for Rayforge packages.
+This is the official registry for Rayforge packages.
 The registry is a directory of plugins and assets that can be installed from within the Rayforge laser cutting app.